The Best Careers for Caring People

 For this professional, you’re going to need to be fluent in at least two languages and some sign language if you want to provide that service too.
 You’ll likely need a degree also.

-People who are suffering from personality disorders, depression, grief, anxiety and maybe relationship too will need you.
+People who are suffering from personality disorders, depression, grief, anxiety and maybe unhealthy relationships too will need you.
 You will need to assess their needs and recommend options with regards to their treatment.

 You might work freelance, in a school environment, prisons, hospitals, and various other departments.